LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 Play Framework is an open-source web application framework that follows the model–view–controller architectural pattern.
 It is written in Scala and usable from other programming languages that are compiled to JVM Bytecode.

 It makes it easy to build web applications with Java & Scala.
 Play is based on a lightweight, stateless, web-friendly architecture.
-Built on Akka, Play provides predictable and minimal resource consumption (CPU, memory, threads) for highly scalable applications.
+Built on Akka, Play provides predictable and minimal resource consumption (CPU, memory, threads) for highly-scalable applications.

 ## What is pac4j?